Wednesday, April 21, 2010

 I don't get my teacher.
 I love having him as a teacher but I do not GET him.

-Southshore mai they love there teacher, and he loves them.
+Southshore mai they love their teacher, and he loves them.
 And believe me I know the lot of them are a whole lot worst then us.
 They all get As all the time, while the highest anyone in our sorry class manages to get is a high C.

 I have recently developed an annoying fixation with As which I can not seem to rid myself of.
 I'm pretty much getting an A in everything BUT History.
 I'm getting a (probably) low C in History.
 And I need that A, if I want to get into Holyoke or Amherst or, keeping in mind my exceptional O level grades ANY university!